Celebrating Independence Day

-That warning has never seemed more dire than today as radical anarchists and Marxists are marching in our streets, attacking our history, and demanding a “fundamental transformation of America.”
+That warning has never seemed more dire than today as radical Marxists are attacking our history and demanding a “fundamental transformation of America.”
 Into what exactly?

 They are not seeking to create “a more perfect union.”
 They are seeking to divide us in order to impose their will on us.
-The future of our liberty depends on whether folks like you and me can muster the courage to overcome this radical “resistance."
+The future of our liberty depends on whether folks like you and me can muster the courage to overcome this radical impulse to rule or ruin.

 We must preserve the nation our Founding Fathers created, a nation committed to ordered liberty under God, a nation that defeated Nazism and Soviet communism, a nation that put a man on the moon, a nation that created more wealth and prosperity for more people in the history of the world, a nation our first Republican president, Abraham Lincoln, described as the “last best hope of Earth.”

 In closing, I would like to offer a brief note of encouragement to our pastors, who are on the front lines of the culture war.